Calculable/spaced-repetition-notes/Java/Syntax/Invarianz, Covarianz, Contravarianz, Bivarianz.textbundle/text.md

 Hier ist nur Schreiben erlaubt aber nicht lesen, weil man ja nicht weiss, welchen Typ man zurückbekommen würde (man bekommt `Object` oder tiefer…)

+> So, Stack\<? super Graphic\> stack is a declaration for a stack that can hold objects of any type that is a superclass of Graphic.
+This could be Graphic objects, or objects of any class that Graphic extends.

 ## Bivarianz

 ```swift